-Although Table 6 focuses on standardized account use, Appendix Table A7 shows that these heterogeneous treatment effects are apparent (and statistically significant) for all measures of account use included in the standardized index, as well as a version of the use index that does not topcode deposits and withdrawals.
+Although Table 6 focuses on standardized account use, Appendix Table A7 shows that these heterogeneous treatment effects are statistically significant for all measures of account use included in the standardized index, as well as a version of the use index that does not topcode deposits and withdrawals.
 It is also important to ask how robust my results are to considering different measures of bargaining power.
 Appendix Table A8 presents additional results using (1) other transformations of the demographic proxy, (2) a demographic proxy that includes individual baseline savings, (3) a principal components aggregate of the variables included in the demographic proxy, and (4) self-reported consumption and savings decision-making.
 Estimates of the ATM×bargaining power interaction effect are almost always positive and statistically significant for women.
 In contrast, the results for men are not very robust.
-This may be due in part to the fact that men are usually at an absolute advantage in terms of bargaining power.
-In this case, the security concerns that I argue drive the bargaining power effect may only be relevant for a very small fraction of men in my sample, which would imply that these impacts would be difficult to detect with empirical regularity.
+This may be due in part to the fact that men are usually at an absolute advantage in terms of bargaining power; thus it may be difficult to reliably identify the small number of men with low bargaining power across specifications.